Coaching and Training

 Another recent study yielded similar findings.
 When AlixPartners and CFO Research surveyed 150 CIOs about their IT spending and their feelings about IT spending, 63% of the respondents said their spending was too heavily weighted toward keeping the lights on.

+This is probably less of an issue in a Product development shop, but there are probably similar numbers.
 By thinking more holistically improving our understanding of where we should be investing rather than worrying so much about budget allocations, we can make investment decisions aimed at improving the overall asset.
 This is not to say we should worry about the budget.
 Just that we should capture budget information as needed and not let it necessarily constrain good decisions.

 The traditional Architecture approach is to provide guidelines and guardrails, documentation, that Teams are expected to follow.
 Often this does not work out.
 To help address, Lean and agile suggests Architects collaborate directly with the Team.
 By having the notion of an “Enterprise Asset” we can frame what form that collaboration should take.